Nav-Ujjwal-e-innovation-Hackathon/TheThirdEye/README.md

  ## Built with

-   1. IBM Visual Recognition service: It is used to identif the imageof an object 2.ARDUINO IDE: The Arduino software allows to write programs and upload into the board
+   1. IBM Visual Recognition service: It is used to identify the image of an object

+   2.ARDUINO IDE: The Arduino software allows to write programs and upload into the board

    3. VNC VIEWER: It is used to control and remotely access our raspberrypie

    4. ANDROID STUDIO: It is used for development od android application that can be used by the guardian to track the person

 ## Authors